tmcrs123/software-development-notes/C#/Language and Syntax.md

 # IQueryable

 You can think of  ```IQueryable``` as a bridge between the LINQ syntax and some underlying ORM or database engine.
-The IQueryable interface is what any provider needs to implement if they want to integrate LINQ with their data source.  `IQueryable` has the same set of LINQ operators but each provider is free to implement them how they wish.
+The `IQueryable` interface is what any provider needs to implement if they want to integrate LINQ with their data source.  `IQueryable` has the same set of LINQ operators but each provider is free to implement them how they wish.
 Under the hood, `Iqueryable` uses expression trees because it needs to be able to convert whatever you give into ORM/Database language.
 Remember that `IQueryable` never returns a value until the query is executed (essentially when you do stuff on a `IQueryable` like for example `Select(), Where(), Aggregate()` you are just "building" your query.
-You only get the result back once you execute the query)
+You only get the result back once you execute the query).

+## `ICollection` vs `IEnumerable`

+Both are a way of working with collections.
+The difference is `IEnumerable` is a read-only interface.
+You can iterate over the data set but you cannot do things like count, add or remove items, etc. `ICollection` on the other hand is fully featured, meaning you can do more things like counting or adding/removing. `IEnumerable` is lightweight, `ICollection` is heavier because it's has more features.
+Both support LINQ

 # Tasks vs Value Tasks